 Take the time to review the prospect’s profile, to find something personal to mention, and include the person’s name in the greeting.
 Like the master salesman Dale Carnegie once said, “Remember that a person’s name is to that person the sweetest and most important sound in any language.”

-If you can’t find a group that meets your specific criteria (or even if you can), start a group.
-Ownership comes with privileges, not the least of which is that it helps position you as an influencer.
+If you can’t find a group that meets your specific criteria (or even if you can), start a LinkedIn group.
+Ownership comes with privileges, not the least of which is that it helps position you as an influencer to generate LinkedIn group leads.

 As such, publishing your content will come across as less promotional and more as a way to invite discussion.
 Plus, you get to set the tone, establish the rules, kick out the spammers, and act as a “sherpa,” guiding and giving direction to discussions.